5 steps to developing an effective digital adoption strategy

 What is a digital adoption strategy?

-A successful digital adoption strategy is one that helps enterprises maximize their technology investments while ensuring users can take full advantage of their digital assets, including existing and new software.
+A digital adoption strategy helps you maximize your technology investments while ensuring users can take full advantage of their digital assets.
 Typical use cases in which a digital adoption strategy can prove useful include user onboarding, change management programs, and software training.

 By helping to integrate new digital systems, processes and tools into daily operations, a digital adoption strategy helps organizations: